Damon Heta: 2025: World Championship nine-darter

 At the 2025 World Championship, Heta lost the opening set of his second-round match against practice partner Connor Scutt but won the next three for a 3–1 victory, including an errant dart at double 12 which saw him miss out on a nine-dart finish.
 He then achieved the nine-darter in his third-round match with Luke Woodhouse, a contest Heta ultimately lost 4–3.
 Despite the defeat, Heta received a £60,000 bonus from tournament sponsor Paddy Power for hitting the nine-darter; he bought a Rolex watch upon the money entering his bank account.

-Despite being ranked world number eight at the culmination of the 2025 World Championship, Heta was not selected for the 2025 Premier League.
-He admitted that he did not expect to be in the lineup but expressed his gratitude to those who had faith in him.
 In February, he reached the quarter-finals of the World Masters by dramatically beating Gerwyn Price 4–3 in sets, missing six match darts and surviving one match dart from Price before eventually securing the victory.
 He was eliminated after a 4–1 loss to Luke Humphries.
 Heta won his first title of 2025 at Players Championship 13 where he defeated Nathan Aspinall 8–6 in the final.
 At the European Darts Open, he made it to his first European Tour final since winning the 2022 Gibraltar Darts Trophy.
 He was unable to claim a second title, this time on the receiving end of an 8–6 loss to Aspinall.
 Heta won his second title of the year by beating Stephen Bunting 8–7 in the final of Players Championship 20.
+He was also a finalist at Players Championship 30, where he lost 8–3 to Wessel Nijman.

+2026

+Following victories over Steve Lennon and Stefan Bellmont, Heta was eliminated from the 2026 World Championship in the third round, losing 4–0 to Rob Cross.
+Heta reached the final of Players Championship 25 in July, where he was beaten 8–4 by Henry Coates.

 Personal life

-Heta was born in Perth, Western Australia.
+Heta was born on 10 August 1987 in Perth, Western Australia.
 Through his father, he is of Māori descent.
 Heta worked as a roofer in Perth before moving to England with his wife Meaghan.
 They shared a house with fellow professional player Dimitri Van den Bergh in Leicester.
 Heta is a supporter of Premier League team Nottingham Forest.

 In 2023, Heta grew a moustache in support of Movember.